zanna-37/hass-swipe-navigation/README.md

 ```

 If you need help, Mark Watt has an excellent video covering the configuration [in this youtube video](https://www.youtube.com/watch?v=03IPN9lBEfE&t=663s).

+## Contributions
+If you want to help, put a ⭐ to the repository and open issues or pull requests to contribute to the development.

 ## Thank you
 Big thanks to: